ben-albrecht/numsuch/README.md

 Because it works.
 I'm finding myself laughing out loud at 2 AM saying "I can't believe that worked the first time!".
 And it feels like the love child of Python (mom) and Fortran (dad), the two greatest languages ever invented.

+## NNModels

+Algorithms are based on Section 6.5 of "Deep Learning" by Goodfellow, Bengio and Courville.
+See 1st Ed. page 202